cisco/libsrtp/fuzzer/README.md

 If MemorySanitizer is enabled, then ``fuzz_testmem``` calls ```fuzz_testmem_msan````.
 The latter function writes the data at hand to ```/dev/null```.
 This is an nice trick to make MemorySanitizer evaluate this data, and crash if it contains uninitialized bytes.
 This function has been implemented in a separate file for a reason: from the perspective of an optimizing compiler, this is a meaningless operation, and as such it might be optimized away.
 Hence, this file must be compiled without optimizations (```-O0``` flag).

-### Generating proofs of concept

-By using the ```--debug``` command line argument, the fuzzer will output a C file that sets relevant libsrtp data structures to the values used internally by the fuzzer for a given input.
-This ought to make it easier for the analyst to determine the root cause of an issue.

 ## Contributing

 When extending the current fuzzer, use variable types whose width is consistent across systems where possible.
 This is necessary to retain corpus portability.
 For example, use ```uint64_t``` rather than ```unsigned long```.